This car driver’s baby has a hole in her heart

 Shradha is fourteen months old and has been sick for a long time.
 The hole in her heart, what cardiac experts call a septal defect, was diagnosed two months after her birth.
 Doctors who examined her said that an open heart surgery was immediately in order.
-The baby girl's family decided to begin treatment immediately, knowing fully well that soon a treatment fund crunch would set in, but they took early action, and went ahead with her hospitalization at an Apollo Hospitals unit in Delhi.
+The baby girl's family decided to begin treatment immediately, knowing fully well that soon a treatment fund crunch would set in, but they took early actio, and went ahead with her hospitalization at an Apollo Hospitals unit in Delhi.

 Shradha's father Subrant Rout is a car driver for a corporate house and makes between nine and Rs.
 10,000 a month, which has to take care of the family's rent, food and other essentials, as well as support his daughter's treatment.
 Subrant's wife, Shradha's mother, is a homemaker.
 She cannot take up a job to supplement the family income because she has to look after their sick child night and day.